ngUpgraders/ng-forward/README.md

 		</button>
 ```

-ng-forward has built custom directives for all the standard dom events:
+ng-forward has built custom directives for all the (standard dom events)[https://github.com/ngUpgraders/ng-forward/blob/master/src/util/events.js#L6-L36]:
 click, change, scroll, etc so you can use ng2 syntax for interacting with these events.
 Here we attach a click handler to a button, which in turn calls a function on a component.
-This is equivalent to using standard ng-click and works the same way.
+This is equivalent to using standard ng-click and works the same way, but matches Angular 2 syntax.

 ### Inputs